Performing Arts –

 "She wasn't a monument; she was once a star and even more a constant scandal."
 (Volker Schlörndorff)

-The position of the Valeska Gert Visiting Professorship has existed since 2006 as a cooperation between the Akademie der Künste, the Freie Universität Berlin and the Deutscher Akademischer Austauschdienst (German Academic Exchange Service) (DAAD).
-Every semester, a dance or performance artist is invited to come and work artistically with students of Dance Studies.
-This exchange is publicly presented in a lecture at the start of the visit and a closing presentation at the end.
+The Valeska Gert Visiting Professorship exists since 2006 as a cooperation between the Akademie der Künste, the Freie Universität Berlin and the Deutscher Akademischer Austauschdienst (German Academic Exchange Service) (DAAD).
+Every semester, a dance or performance artist is invited to work with the dance studies students in a practice-oriented manner.
+The topics of the seminar are presented at the beginning in a public lecture by the visiting professor, and the results are shown to the public at the end in a final presentation by the students.